How Much Cognac Should I Pour into a Glass?

 The Role of Glass: It Changes the Game

-• Balloon glass (20-30 cl) : Classic for amateurs, 3-5 cl for pleasure, 5-8 cl for conviviality.
+- Balloon glass (20-30 cl) : Classic for connoisseurs, 3-5 cl for enjoyment, 5-8 cl for conviviality.
 Large aromatic chamber.

-• INAO Glass (15-20 cl) : Versatile, 3-4 cl for pro/amateur balance.
-(I use this at home; it's my go-to.)
+- INAO glass (15-20 cl) : Versatile, 3-4 cl for a balance between professional and amateur use.
+(I use this at home, it's my go-to.)

 Question : Which glass for which quantity of cognac?